astrapi69/write-book-template/README.md

 │   ├── full_export_book.py            # Exports book to all publishing formats with backup
 │   ├── metadata_values_example.json   # example metadata values json file
 │   ├── update_metadata_values.py      # Automates metadata population
-│── create-project-documentation.md           # Documentation for generate the project structure
-│── full-export-documentation.md              # Documentation the export
+│── LICENSE                                   # If open-source
-│── how-to-write.md                           # Documentation how to use the project structure and save the files │── LICENSE                                   # If open-source │── pyproject.toml                            # Configuration file for poetry
+│── pyproject.toml                            # Configuration file for poetry
 │── README.md                                 # Project description